Paris Opera tourism & sightseeing

-Visit Paris Opera (Paris, France)
+Discover Paris Opera

-The Palais Garnier in Paris is most commonly known as the Paris Opera, and is considered one of the most important structures in Paris.
-A 2,200 seat opera house, it became the successor to the Théâtre de l'Académie Royale de Musique, which burned down in 1873.
-This landmark is a prime example of Beaux-Arts architecture movement, drawing on the17th century Classical Roman Baroque style of emphasizing drama and grandeur, as well as symmetry.
+This 2,200 seat opera house was the successor to the Théâtre de l'Académie Royale de Musique, which had burned down in 1873.
+This landmark is a prime example of the Beaux-Arts architecture movement, in part drawing on the 17th century Classical Roman and Baroque style of emphasizing drama and grandeur as well as symmetry.

 See Paris Short Breaks to plan your Paris visit

-Address: Paris, Paris, Paris, 75000 || GPS: latitude 48.871944, longitude 2.331944
+Address: Paris, Paris, Paris, 75000, France || GPS: latitude 48.871944, longitude 2.331944

-Suggested tourist attractions to visit near Paris Opera, France
+Sightseeing & tourist attractions to visit nearby

-- Place Vendome - Paris
+- Place Vendome: Paris

-- Eglise de la Madeleine - Paris
+- Eglise de la Madeleine: Paris

-- Chapelle Expiatoire - national monument
+- Chapelle Expiatoire: national monument

-- Jardin du Palais-Royal - remarkable garden
+- Jardin du Palais-Royal: remarkable garden

-- Palais Royal - Paris
+- Palais Royal: Paris

-- Jardin des Tuileries - Paris
+- Jardin des Tuileries: Paris

-- Place de la Concorde - Paris
+- Place de la Concorde: Paris

-- Cathédrale de Notre Dame (Paris) - religious monument
+- Cathédrale de Notre Dame (Paris): religious monument

-- Sainte Chapelle (Paris) - religious monument
+- Sainte Chapelle (Paris): religious monument

-- The Louvre - Paris
+- The Louvre: Paris